 Intense Health’s mission is simple – We Save Lives.

-Getting old is a choice – at Intense Health we optimise genetic expression with cutting edge exercise and nutrition so that our clients are rescued from the root of disease and put in the best possible state of health so they can enjoy their lives full of energy and focus on the things they love, be it running about with the kids or rocking million dollar companies – Intense Health optimises human health.
+At Intense Health we optimise genetic expression with cutting edge exercise and nutrition so that our clients are rescued from the root of disease and put in the best possible state of health so they can enjoy their lives full of energy and focus on the things they love.
+Whether it is running about with the kids or rocking million dollar companies – Intense Health optimises human health.

 Intense Health’s Interlude Training protocol is the most efficient, effective and safe protocol of strength training in the industry and we take that claim seriously.